craftcms/shopify/README.md

 ### JS Buy SDK

-Cart management and checkout are not currently supported in a native way.
+On-site cart management and checkout are not currently supported in a native way.

-However, Shopify maintains the [Javascript Buy SDK](https://shopify.dev/custom-storefronts/tools/js-buy) as a means of interacting with their [Storefront API](https://shopify.dev/api/storefront) to create completely custom shopping experiences.
+However, Shopify provides the (deprecated) [Javascript Buy SDK](https://shopify.dev/custom-storefronts/tools/js-buy) as a means of interacting with their [Storefront API](#storefront-api-client) to create completely custom shopping experiences.

 > [!NOTE]
-> Use of the Storefront API requires a different [access key](https://help.shopify.com/en/manual/apps/custom-apps#update-storefront-api-access-scopes-for-a-custom-app), and assumes that you have published your products into the Storefront app’s [sales channel](https://shopify.dev/custom-storefronts/tools/js-buy#step-2-make-your-products-and-collections-available).
+> Use of the Storefront API (directly, or via the Buy SDK or JS Buy Button) requires a different [access key](https://help.shopify.com/en/manual/apps/custom-apps#update-storefront-api-access-scopes-for-a-custom-app), and assumes that you have published your products into the Storefront app’s [sales channel](https://shopify.dev/custom-storefronts/tools/js-buy#step-2-make-your-products-and-collections-available).
 >
 > Your public Storefront API token can be stored with your other credentials in `.env` and output in your front-end with the `{{ getenv('...') }}` Twig helper—or just baked into a Javascript bundle. **Keep your other secrets safe!** This is the only one that can be disclosed.